ropensci-archive/tidytags/paper.md

 Even when not navigating the challenges of retrieving historical Twitter data, the task of collecting in-the-moment social media data often requires an extent of technical skill that may dissuade social scientists from even getting started.
 However, for those interested in Twitter data, a relatively straightforward and beginner-level solution is to use a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS).
 Getting started with TAGS is as simple as setting up a new Google Sheet, which will then automatically query the Twitter API with a keyword search every hour going forward.
 However, although TAGS provides several advantages for **data collection**, it has important limitations related to **data analysis**.
 First, Google Sheets are not an environment conducive to statistical analysis beyond a few basic calculations, Additionally, TAGS returns limited metadata compared to what is available from the Twitter API: approximately 20% of all categories of information.
 Specifically, a TAGS tracker returns the time, sender, and text of tweets, but not many additional details such as a list of the hashtags or hyperlinks contained in a tweet.

-We introduce the {tidytags} package as an approach that allows for both simple data collection through TAGS and rigorous data analysis in the R statistical computing environement.
+We introduce the {tidytags} package as an approach that allows for both simple data collection through TAGS and rigorous data analysis in the R statistical computing environment.
 In short, {tidytags} first uses TAGS to easily and automatically collect tweet ID numbers and then provides a wrapper to the {rtweet} R package to re-query the Twitter API to collect additional metadata. {tidytags} then offers several functions to clean the data and perform additional calculations such as geolocation and social network analysis.

-# Summary

-{tidytags} coordinates the simplicity of collecting tweets over time with a [Twitter Archiving Google Sheet](https://tags.hawksey.info/) (TAGS) and the utility of the [{rtweet} package](https://docs.ropensci.org/rtweet/index.html) for processing and preparing additional Twitter metadata. {tidytags} also introduces functions to facilitate systematic yet flexible analyses of data from Twitter.

 # Getting started with {tidytags}